Independent Loan Charge Review: Updated 20th December 2019.

 If you are potentially getting into this situation, general advice out there is that consideration is given now to the options available, which includes settlement.
 There are a multitude of sites offering advice and assistance to those anticipating a problem.
 Look into everything now, before it really is too late.

-If you would like any further advice or if you wish to discuss a Time to Pay Arrangement, email: email@example.com or visit our Homepage for further information regarding Time to Pay Arrangements: https://www.taxdebtshelpandadvice.com/
+If you would like any further advice or if you wish to discuss a Time to Pay Arrangement, call our friendly team on 0800 448 0293, email firstname.lastname@example.org or visit our home page for further information regarding Time to Pay Arrangements: https://www.taxdebtshelpandadvice.com/